VladaAlek/find-mysterious-word/README.md

 The user familiarizes themselves with the project content in two ways:
 - *Title:* Its significance is emphasized by using capital letters.
 -  *Explanation*: A concise explanation guides the user into the essence of the project and explains how to use it.
-- The **typing-machine-effect** ensures the better readability.
+- The **typing-machine-effect** has ben introduced in this section to ensures the better readability.
+This is the feature where the text is typed in gradually, instead of being presented in huge text blocks.

 **Demo, Game or Exit**

 In the next step, the user has the option to choose between three possibilities.

-To indicate users' typo mistakes, the exception with the text "Type 'd' to see the demo, 'g' to play, or 'e' to exit!" will be raised when none of these three letters entered
+To indicate users' typo mistakes, the exception with the text "Type 'd' to see the demo, 'g' to play, or 'e' to exit!" will be raised when none of these three letters entered.
+The three above mentioned letters are clearly visible to improve the text readibility and likebility of the project.

-    - The user can directly initiate the game by typing **"g."**
+- The user can directly initiate the game by typing **"g"**.
 - Alternatively, it is possible to exit the game **"e"**.
 - By typing **"d"** for Demo, they go to the page with a demo example.
-Each question in the Demo is displayd individualy to increasse the readibility.
+- Each question in the Demo is displayd individualy by introducing three second temporal delay to increasse the readibility.
-After becoming more familiar with the game rules, the user can start the actual game by typing **"g"** for "Game" or exit the program by typing any other key on the keyboard for "Exit."
+After becoming more familiar with the game rules, the user can start the actual game by typing **"g"** for "Game" or exit the program by **typing any other key** on the keyboard for **Exit**.

         ![Exceptions](/assets/images/wrong_value_input.png)